What do they mean when they tell you, “simplicity”?

 The painter sweeps their brush across the canvas, colors following the contours and bumps of the layers underneath, a thick layer of titanium white covering the geographies of colors that set before it, thick application after thick application, covering the riots of color underneath.

-Simplicity once started as a manufacturing shift coming out of the necessities of the industrial revolution.Today it too often acts as a philosophical bludgeon for designers: grid systems, simplicity, pixel perfect, less is more.
+Today it often acts as a philosophical bludgeon for designers: grid systems, simplicity, pixel perfect, less is more.
 Maybe you’ve heard your designer tell you these things.
-Maybe you are left with two fonts and three colors, a few Linkedin memes about how “a logo isn’t branding” and no real clue where to go next.
+Maybe you are left with two fonts and three colors, and a few Linkedin memes about how “a logo isn’t branding” and no real clue where to go next.

 As brands scale from small affairs keeping the lights on, to leaders and lighthouses guiding the way, the opportunities to understand customers and speak to them grow exponentially.
-Your personas are real people who may not agree with the trajectories you’ve set for them.
-The markets start to push on you, co-opt you, copy you, steal from you - and in turn you navigate the twists and turns of being a business in the real world, seeking to be seen and selected.
+Your personas become real people who may not agree with the trajectories you’ve set for them.
+The markets start to push on you, co-opt you, copy you, steal from you — and in turn you navigate the twists and turns of being a business in the real world, seeking to be seen and selected.

 So where do three colors, two free fonts, and a logo fit?